propi/rdfrules/gui/webapp/README.md

 #### Load index

-Load serialized index from a file in the workspace.
+Load a serialized fact index from a file in the workspace.

 ##### Properties